steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 The instructions inside the if statement of the ``addModRow`` function set the source and destination parameters of the MIDI script, which in turn assigns the modulation.

-When assigning sources and destinations using the menus in the modulation matrix or by dragging and dropping, the MIDI script sets the ``AnySourceChanged`` parameter of the UI script, which calls the ``onAnySourcechanged`` function, which in turn checks if there are still rows available in the modulation matrix.
-If there aren't any free rows available, the ``CanDragMod`` variable will be ``false`` and you won't be able to drag and drop sources.
+When assigning sources and destinations using the menus in the modulation matrix or via drag and drop, the MIDI script sets the ``AnySourceChanged`` parameter of the UI script, which calls the ``onAnySourcechanged`` function, which in turn checks if there are still rows available in the modulation matrix.
+If no free rows are available, the ``CanDragMod`` variable will be ``false`` and you will not be able to drag and drop sources.

 ```lua
 function onAnySourceChanged()